- Feature Links

 Pedestrian routes and crossings

-For years to come
+Function for years to come

 The City and project engineers developed a design based on safety and how the highway can best function and serve the community today and 40 years or more from today, the anticipated lifespan of the road design.